ronaldbradford/readyset-tutorial/cache/README.md

 NOTE: This is a blocking statement, so a query that is being cached may take some time.
 You can monitor the progress via the [Readyset Log](../log/README.md).

 ### Query statement

+You can create a cached query by specifying the SQL query directly.

 ```
 CREATE CACHE FROM SELECT name FROM name WHERE died = 1999;
 Query OK, 0 rows affected (4.70 sec)
 ```

 ### Query digest

+You can use a query digest, such as the value of `query` from the `SHOW PROXIED QUERIES` command.

 ```
 CREATE CACHE FROM SELECT * FROM `name` WHERE (`name` = $1);
 ```